-5.6 Discussion
+5.5.3 Discussion

-Both theoretical and simulation results provided in this chapter show that under unbalanced conditions there is a limit in the operating range of the CHB-STATCOM, both in star and delta configuration.
+Both theoretical and experimental results provided in this chapter show that under unbalanced conditions there is a limit in the operating range of the CHB-STATCOM, both in star and delta configuration.
 The star configuration is sensitive to the degree of unbalance in the injected current, while the delta is sensitive to the degree of unbalance in the voltage at the converter terminals.
 This, together with the specific application, will dictate the selection of the suitable configuration for the CHB-STATCOM and its ratings.

 The CHB-STATCOM is mainly used either for utility or industrial applications.
 Typically, the role of the compensator in utility applications is to regulate the grid voltage at the connection point by aim of positive-sequence current injection.
-Therefore, for this kind of applications the degree of unbalance in the injected current can be typically considered low, making the star configuration a suitable choice, especially when considering its reduced voltage ratings (thus, reduced number of required cascaded cells) as compared with the delta configuration.
+Therefore, for this kind of applications the degree of unbalance in the injected current can be considered low, making the star configuration a suitable choice, especially when considering its reduced voltage ratings (thus, reduced number of required cascaded cells) as compared with the delta configuration.

-When a STATCOM is employed for industrial applications, instead, its aim is mainly to improve the power quality at the end-user interface, for example to mitigate flicker caused by arc-furnace load.
+When a STATCOM is employed for industrial applications, instead, its aim is mainly to improve the power quality at the end-user interface, for example to mitigate flicker caused by

+5.5.
+Operating range of CHB-STATCOM when using zero-sequence control arc-furnace load.
 Under this scenario the compensator must be able to exchange both negativeand positive-sequence currents with the grid and the delta configuration appears as the most preferable choice, especially for systems connected to relatively strong grids.
 However, it is of importance to stress that this configuration would still suffer from high zero-sequence current requirements in case of asymmetrical faults located in the vicinity of the grid connection point.